1platform/onebe/docs/interfaces/Email_Transports_IEmailTransport.IEmailOptions.md

 • `Optional` **to**: `string` \| `string`[]

-To who we send the email.
+To whom you want to send the email.
+One email or a list of emails that will be passed as the TO field of an email.